-This property describes how the last line of a block or a line right before a forced line break is aligned when 'text-align' is 'justify'.
-If a line is also the first line of the block or the first line after a forced line break, then 'text-align-last' takes precedence over 'text-align'.
+This property describes how the last line of a block or a line right before a forced line break is aligned.
+If a line is also the first line of the block or the first line after a forced line break, then 'text-align-last' takes precedence over 'text-align-all'.
+For the individual values, see their corresponding description for 'text-align'.

 Value: auto start end left right center justify

 Initial: auto

 Applies To: block containers

 Inherited: Yes

+MDN documentation: text-align-last

-■ See also: text-align
+See also: text-align, text-align-all